Page Titles and Metadata

 ---

-This simple structure is the gateway to adding various pieces of information about your page, which can include but is not limited to the page title, description, tags, keywords, author information, and more.
+This simple structure is the gateway to adding various pieces of information about your page, which can include the page title, description, tags, keywords, author information, and more.

 Advanced Metadata Usage